Notes

 Double cover

-One 3D rotation can be represented with TWO quaternions: q and q.
+One 3D rotation can be represented with TWO quaternions: qq and q-q.

 image-20231120113854817

-Notice that the matrix form is exactly the same for q and q, since all of the elements are multiplication of two coefficients!
+Notice that the matrix form is exactly the same for q-q and qq, since all of the elements are multiplication of two coefficients!

 Euler power form